hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

   + effectiveness of the synapse changes
     + vary the number of vesicles of transmitter
     + vary the number of receptor molecules
-  + synapses are slow, but have advantages over RAM
+  + synapses slow, but having advantages over RAM
-    + small and low-power
+    + very small and very low-power
     + adapt using locally available signals
       + what rules do they use to decide how to change?